 Embrace Agile to Be More Responsive

-Implementing an Agile methodology allows your marketing team to be more responsive, and makes your workflow much more flexible when it comes to incoming requests. adopting Agile has improved their quality of work, and 16% say their team is now better aligned on priorities.
+Implementing an Agile methodology allows your marketing team to be more responsive, and makes your workflow much more flexible when it comes to incoming requests.
+18% of marketers say adopting Agile has improved their quality of work, and 16% say their team is now better aligned on priorities.

 It’s important to note: Agile is not the same as improvisation, and adopting Agile doesn’t mean abandoning structure and planning.
 Two key components of Agile are ruthless prioritization and constant team communication.